Stunning Milos beaches

-Thanks to its volcanic origin, Milos is known as the „island of colors“.
+Thanks to its volcanic origin, Milos is known as the „island of colours“.
 The beaches look completely unreal!

-In a word, it is difficult to explain all the shades and colors of the rocks all around the island.
+In a word, it is difficult to explain all the shades and colours of the rocks all around the island.

 There are more than 70 beaches and about 140 km of coastline.
 And every beach is specific and different.
 Of course, it is not possible to visit all of them during a one or two-week vacation.
 For example, the fascinating beaches are Sarakiniko, Paliochori, Fyriplaka, Tsigardo, Paliorema, Kleftiko, etc.

 On Milos, you can find organized and isolated beaches.
 Some of them are reachable only by sea or during sailing excursions.

 So, you can choose sand or pebble beaches, but the water is crystal clear all around the island.
 Just relax and enjoy the magic of Milos, the westernmost island in the Cyclades.

 The colourful beaches of Milos